orb-lang/helm/doc/md/helm/historian.md

 # Historian

-This module is responsible for REPL history.
+This module is responsible for REPL history\.

-Eventually this will include persisting and restoring from a SQLite database, fuzzy searching, and variable cacheing.
+Eventually this will include persisting and restoring from a SQLite database, fuzzy searching, and variable cacheing\.

-Currently does the basic job of retaining history and not letting subsequent edits munge it.
+Currently does the basic job of retaining history and not letting subsequent edits munge it\.

-Next step: now that we clone a new txtbuf each time, we have an immutable record.
-We should store the line as a string, to facilitate fuzzy matching.
+Next step: now that we clone a new txtbuf each time, we have an immutable record\.
+We should store the line as a string, to facilitate fuzzy matching\.

 ```lua